wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 assumptions we have made about our API. finally, property based tesing can be used to help keep testfaith for older versions of you API.

-Using these tests along with test driven development can ensure we get teh API that we want to use and have great test coverage.
+Using these tests along with test driven development can ensure we get the API that we want to use and have great test coverage.